src47/DeepLPnet/README.md

 **Authors: Sathya Chitturi, Daniel Ratner, Richard Walroth, Vivek Thampy, Evan Reed, Mike Dunne, Chris Tassone and Kevin Stone.**
 **Affiliations: Stanford University / SLAC National Accelerator Laboratory**

-**examples:**

-Tutorial notebooks for prediction on SSRL data:

-* *predictions.ipynb*: is an example jupyter notebook to show how to deploy the ML models on data collected from Beamline 2-1 at SSRL.
-* *topasScriptGeneration.ipynb*: is an example jupyter notebook to show how to create a corresponding topas file for Lp-Search (https://journals.iucr.org/j/issues/2017/05/00/to5164/) based on the ML predictions for SSRL data.

-**data:**

-* The SSRL Beamline 2-1 dataset is available in the XY_data_labels directory

 **src:**

 * *model.py*: contains the regression model (LPregressor) in the analysis.
 It also contains two other models which use inception blocks and skip connections which seem to work better.